How to answer “Why This Series or Film and Why Now?"

 1. Find Your Personal Connection

-Why does this story matter to you?
-Maybe it’s inspired by something you’ve been through, something you’ve seen, or something you need the world to understand.
-When your passion is clear, it becomes contagious.
+So why does this matter to you?
+Perhaps it’s inspired by something that’s happened to you, something you have witnessed, or something you wish the world knew.
+When your purpose and passion are clear, it’s contagious.

 Examples:

-• A personal experience with bullying inspires a heartfelt drama about overcoming adversity.
+Your personal experience with bullying inspired a drama about overcoming adversity.

-• Family stories from a small restaurant spark a comedy about running a family business.
+A family’s small restaurant story sparked a comedy about running a family business.

-• Travel adventures lead to an exploration of discovery in an adventure series or film.
+Travel adventures led to an exploration of discovery in an adventure series or film.

-Prompt: Take five minutes to write down a personal experience or memory that inspired your story.
-Why does it resonate with you, and how does it connect to your characters or plot?
+Prompt: Take five minutes to write down a personal experience or memory that’s inspired your story.
+Why is this story important to you?
+How does it connect to your characters or plot?

 2. Highlight Why It Matters Now